- for Mileage Plan users71

 One of the greatest benefits of having an Alaska Airlines credit card is the companion ticket offer.
 Basically, you buy a ticket for yourself, and you receive a companion ticket for the cost of only the taxes + $99.
 Both the Alaska Airlines Visa Signature and Visa Business cards come with this benefit.
 The value of that companion ticket more than offsets the annual $75 fee on either card.
 The Alaska Airlines Visa Platinum Plus does not offer a companion ticket benefit.

-When we look at annual fees, the Alaska Airlines Visa Platinum Plus has the lowest at $50, but the corresponding benefits are much less than the Visa Signature and Visa Business cards.
+When we look at annual fees, they are $75, but the corresponding benefits of the Alaska Airlines Visa Platinum Plus are much less than the Visa Signature and Visa Business cards.
 They have 30,000-mile sign-up bonuses compared to the Platinum Plus’s 5,000-mile bonus.

 It’s easy to determine which Alaska Airlines credit card to apply for.
 If you frequent Alaska Airlines and you’re a business owner, even a small business owner, you can apply for the Alaska Airlines Visa Business card or the Visa Signature.
 If you’re not a business owner, you can only apply for the Visa Signature card and you will receive either the Alaska Airlines Visa Signature or Alaska Airlines Visa Platinum Plus, as determined by Bank of America.